 John Gurney Park & Campground Website

 Hart Historic District Museum and Village is located on the edge of Chippewa Creek just blocks from Downtown Hart.
 This village invites guests to tour the historical buildings and numerous old-time attractions throughout the museum that will take you on a journey 150 years into the past.
 Tour a restored 19th-century church, one-room schoolhouse, log cabin, Chief Cobmoosa’s house, Hart Train Station, an original grist, flour mill, and windmill.
 In the mill, watch the animated doll display in action.
 The church basement houses the extensive and unique “Seymour Rider Indian Artifacts Collection”, a must-see for antique Indian and history buffs.
 During the month of December, the Historic District is adorned with old-time streetscape holiday decorations.

 Historic District Village & Museum

 Hart is proud to be known for the William Field Hart-Montague Trail State Park - the first paved rail-trail spanning 22 miles south to Montague, Michigan with picnic areas and scenic outlooks along the way.
 It is utilized year-round by outdoor and recreation enthusiasts.

 The City of Hart marks the north end of the trail, providing easy access and plenty of amenities.
 The trail was once a Grand Rapids to Pentwater railroad line dating back to 1872.
-From Hart you can head south on the trail toward Shelby, Rothbury, Montague and points in between, making for a fun and memorable day's adventure.

 Find convenient free parking at our trail access point with refreshments and food nearby.
 Check the links below for trail information and maps, courtesy of Michigan Trails Magazine and website.